bmc/argot/index.md

 * call its `option()`, `multiOption()` and `flag()` methods, to create specifications for the options
-* call its `parameter()` and `multiParameter()` methods to create specifications for the position parameters
+* call its `parameter()` and `multiParameter()` methods to create specifications for the positional parameters
 * call its `parse()` method to parse the command line arguments.

 Each of these steps is described further, below.